CCRI-Cyberknights/page/docs/README.md

 ## Overview

-This document outlines the comprehensive documentation consolidation strategy implemented for the Cyber Club Landing Pages project.
+This document outlines the **historical** documentation consolidation strategy implemented for the Cyber Club Landing Pages project.
 The consolidation process reduced documentation from 23 files to 4 files while maintaining complete historical traceability through Git commit references.

+**⚠️ IMPORTANT**: This document describes the **legacy consolidation pattern** used in earlier consolidations.
+For current best practices on documentation lifecycle management (archive vs. consolidate decisions), see **[Documentation Lifecycle Management Guide](DOCUMENTATION-LIFECYCLE-GUIDE.md)**.

+**Current Standard**: Use the archive vs. consolidate decision framework documented in `DOCUMENTATION-LIFECYCLE-GUIDE.md` rather than automatically adding "Legacy Documentation" sections to consolidated files.

 ## Documentation Standards & Patterns